DCU-NLG/dcu-nlg.github.io/_pages/home.md

         - label: "Twitter"
           url: "https://github.com/DCU-NLG"

-excerpt: "DCU NLG is a research group within Dublin City University and the ADAPT Research Centre, both located in Dublin, Ireland.
+excerpt: "DCU NLG is a research group within Dublin City University and the ADAPT Research Centre, located in Dublin, Ireland.
 We work on language generation in its broadest sense, encompassing data-to-text, text-to-text and free generation tasks."

 row_research:
   - image_path: /assets/images/20220523_121124.jpg